 The biggest concern about cryptocurrencies is that people do not exactly know how they move.
 Early adopters of the idea like the anonymity it brings, but at the same time, they also fear that it could lead to money laundering.

 People are also concerned about the legitimacy of Bitcoins.
-The currency was made by an anonymous programmer using an open source code that very few people could understand.
+The currency was made by an anonymous programmer using an open-source code that very few people could understand.
 Absolutely no one is guaranteeing the currency.

 Despite the public’s concern, Bitcoin and other cryptocurrencies have been rising in popularity.
 Recently, there had been rumors that Thailand’s central bank was looking to ban Bitcoin trading.

-Meanwhile in the United States, FinCEN (Financial Crimes Enforcement Network) does acknowledge the existence of Bitcoin transactions and has provided some guidance on it, while the IRS (Internal Revenue System) is closer and closer to taxing people on such transactions.In order to get ahead of the curve and establish cryptocurrencies as legal and legitimate currencies, a movement has started to help establish a self-regulatory organization to oversee virtual currency transactions.
+Meanwhile, in the United States, FinCEN (Financial Crimes Enforcement Network) does acknowledge the existence of Bitcoin transactions and has provided some guidance on it, while the IRS (Internal Revenue System) is closer and closer to taxing people on such transactions.In order to get ahead of the curve and establish cryptocurrencies as legal and legitimate currencies, a movement has started to help establish a self-regulatory organization to oversee virtual currency transactions.

 Choi currently serves as general counsel at Payward, which is the company behind the Kraken Bitcoin trading platform, while Stalnaker is the founder of Hub Culture, a social networking service that currently operates the Ven virtual currency.

-Recognizing the need to be, uh…. recognized, Choi and Stalnaker formed DATA and recruited top executives from such companies like OpenCoin, BitPay, Tradehill, CoinX, and eToro to help form the two sub-boards of DATA, which are the Technology Advisory board and the Community board.
+Recognizing the need to be, uh…. recognized, Choi and Stalnaker formed DATA and recruited top executives from companies like OpenCoin, BitPay, Tradehill, CoinX, and eToro to help form the two sub-boards of DATA, which are the Technology Advisory board and the Community board.

-Together, the DATA group aims to establish strong standards that are in compliance with other regulatory agencies, and will push for anti-money laundering and anti-tax evasion practices.
+Together, the DATA group aims to establish strong standards that are in compliance with other regulatory agencies and will push for anti-money laundering and anti-tax evasion practices.

-If the traditional financial communities reject the idea of the Bitcoin and other virtual currencies, they could pressure the government to making it illegal.
+If the traditional financial communities reject the idea of Bitcoin and other virtual currencies, they could pressure the government to make it illegal.
 Commercial banks see bitcoins as a big unknown and the idea is making them nervous.

-Another issue that DATA faces is keeping the two types of cryptocurrency users happy as well.
+Another issue that DATA faces are keeping the two types of cryptocurrency users happy as well.
 On the one hand, they have to make sure that the early adopters, the people who love the idea of anonymity and decentralization, keep on using the currency.